AmberWangjie/Tiba-Health-App-for-Android/README.md

 ## Get Started
 - First, to make the app UI display properly, make sure to run the code on an mobile device with Android operating system, either an emulator or real mobile phone.
 - This app is compatible with Android API 25 ideally since that was what we use when building the app.
 The app requires connection to Internet in order to connect to web server and remote database to save and retrieve data.
-- Then, to login as the user, make sure to create a new account if you don't have one before and the username and password have to be unique and valid (You may use the username and password offered here for convenience: username: hz132  password: !Q@W#E$R (case sensitive))
+- Then, to login as the user, make sure to create a new account if you don't have one before and the username and password have to be unique and valid (You may use the username and password offered here for convenience and for information data completion: username: hz132  password: !Q@W#E$R (case sensitive))
+    Note: since we implemented the database interface and authentication component by applying Django's Authtication system to our project code, the password had to be set by following the rules of their system.
+Following rules are from our Django admin page when setting password:
+    - Your password must contain at least 8 characters
+    - Your password can't be a commonly used password
+    - Your password can't be entirely numeric
 - After sucessfully login, you should be play with the app, the first page to be displayed is the summary of the careplan with all the exercise tasks to do and some statistic information about them, the user can choose to hit the button at the bottom or navigate to another page by the bottom navigation bar
   1. If the "start workout" button is hit, all the exercises tasks for today should be done in a certain order(which was also part of the design of the care plan), first it will show the exercise name and its description;
   2. There shall be a "go" button on each description page, once hit, the user shall be able to start the workout by hitting the start button, then the timer shall start counting the time until the end of this exercise unit, then the app shall automatically switch to next exercise unit in the task list, and the process shall be repeated;